BayouBeast/ELK-Stack-Azure-Project/README.md

 [Successful Configuration of Docker with Elk](https://github.com/BayouBeast/ELK-Stack-Azure-Project/blob/main/Screenshots/elk_deployment.PNG)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the Web Virtual Machines and the Jump Box Provisioner.
-- _TODO: List the IP addresses of the machines you are monitoring_

-We have installed the following Beats on these machines:
-- Metricbeats and Filebeats have been installed on the
+- Metricbeats and Filebeats have been installed on the Virtual Machines on a Docker container within ansible

 These Beats allow us to collect the following information from each machine:
-- Filebeats allows one an easy way that is lightweight to forward and
-  centralize log files.
+- Filebeats allows one an easy way that is lightweight to forward and centralize log files.
-- Metricbeats
+- Metricbeats is a Lightweight Metric collector from the systems and services to which it is configured.
+It can also export these metrics to a gui such as Kibana for ease of viewing.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: